endkarn/endkarn/README.md

 ## Working Experience

+Outsource Software Tester (Oct 2021-Mar 2022)
+: *(Remote working , Thailand)*

+- Develop test plans, scenarios, scripts, and procedures for the customer system
+- Collaborate with Business Analysis, Developer and Internal Quality Assurance determine project scope and requirements
+- Perform test and record defect details, creating and distributing reports outlining the types of defects found and the steps taken to resolve the issues

+---
 Software Engineer (May 2019–Dec 2020)
 : [SCK SEAL Team](https://www.facebook.com/scksealteam) at Siam Chamnankit Co., Ltd. *(Bangkok , Thailand)*